 How Can I Protect Myself from Gum Disease?

 While periodontal disease prevention is important for every patient, those with rheumatoid arthritis should take special care to avoid gum disease.
 We recommend a healthy, regular dental hygiene routine, including brushing twice daily and flossing at least once a day.
 In addition, we encourage you to schedule routine dental checkups twice a year.
+Women are at increased risk due to hormonal variations.
 At these dental checkups, Dr. Fondriest can remove the hardened plaque and bacteria responsible for causing gum disease.

 Learn more about the link between gum disease and arthritis